vdm/mig-static-egress-ip/README.md

 $ gcloud config list
 ```

-Without "Private Google Access" enabled, `delete-access-config` will work with an ephemeral IP but then the following call to `add-access-config` will fail because the GCE VM can not access the Compute Engine API.
+Without [_Private Google Access_](https://cloud.google.com/vpc/docs/private-google-access) enabled, the initial `delete-access-config` call will work from an ephemeral IP, but the following call to `add-access-config` will fail because the GCE VM can no longer access the GCE API.
 This also prevents logs from being shipped to Stackdriver Logging.
 ```
 $ gcloud compute networks subnets update default --enable-private-ip-google-access
 ```